-Living in a cold, dry climate
+9. A cold, dry climate

-Cold air naturally holds less moisture than warmer air.
-The dry air can draw moisture away from your skin and cause it to dry out.
+Cold air naturally holds less moisture than warmer air, and it can draw moisture away from your skin and cause it to dry out.

 Taking excessively hot showers or baths can damage the outer layer of your skin and strip it of its naturally protective oils.

-Underlying medical condition
+11. Underlying medical conditions

-Genetics and ethnicity
+12. Genetics and race